CPU vs GPU: What's the difference?

 In a modern e-commerce application, the CPU processes the web application’s central logic and databases.
 Customer cart updates trigger a GPU-powered recommendation model to suggest related products.
 The GPU greatly expedites the math required to serve a recommendation, freeing CPU cycles for app functionality.

-The Future of CPUs and GPUs
+The future of CPUs and GPUs

 As software grows more ambitious across domains like generative AI, Augmented Reality, and Gaming, the demand for specialized hardware rises exponentially.
 CPUs must balance general-purpose capabilities while innovating on efficiency to meet ever-growing scale requirements.